Culture of Italy: Folklore and mythology

-Italian folk dance has been an integral part of Italian culture for centuries.
-Dance has been a continuous thread in Italian life from Dante through the Renaissance, the advent of the tarantella in Southern Italy, and the modern revivals of folk music and dance.
-One of the earliest attempts to systematically collect folk dances is Gaspare Ungarelli's 1894 work Le vecchie danze italiane ancora in uso nella provincia bolognese ("Old Italian dances still in use in the province of Bologna") which gives brief descriptions and music for some 30 dances.
-An interest in preserving and fostering folk art, music and dance among Italian Americans and the dedication and leadership of Elba Farabegoli Gurzau led to the formation of the Italian Folk Art Federation of America (IFAFA) in May 1979.
-The group sponsors an annual conference and has published a newsletter, Tradizioni, since 1980.

-Italian folk music has a deep and complex history.
-National unification came quite late to the Italian peninsula, so its many hundreds of separate cultures remained un-homogenized until quite recently.
-Moreover, Italian folk music reflects Italy's geographic position at the south of Europe and in the center of the Mediterranean Sea: Celtic, Slavic, Arabic, Greek, Spanish and Byzantine influences are readily apparent in the musical styles of the Italian regions.
-Today, Italy's folk music is often divided into several spheres of geographic influence, a classification system proposed by Alan Lomax in 1956 and often repeated since.

 Mythology of Italy refers to the mythology of people living in Italy.
 Major pantheons belong to Roman mythology and Etruscan mythology.
 Roman mythology is the body of myths of ancient Rome as represented in the literature and visual arts of the Romans.
 One of a wide variety of genres of Roman folklore, Roman mythology may also refer to the modern study of these representations, and to the subject matter as represented in the literature and art of other cultures in any period.
 Roman mythology draws from the mythology of the Italic peoples and ultimately from Proto-Indo-European mythology.
 Roman mythology also draws directly on Greek mythology, potentially as early as Rome's protohistory, but primarily during the Hellenistic period of Greek influence and through the Roman conquest of Greece, via the artistic imitation of Greek literary models by Roman authors.